These homemade Candied Pecans are more addicting than potato chips, and make an easy and fantastic treat for parties or gifts for the holidays!

 - Remove from oven and cool for about 2 minutes

-- Place powdered sugar in a large resealable plastic bag; add in the pecans, seal and shake until coated.
+- Place powdered sugar and cinnamon in a large resealable plastic bag; add in the pecans, seal and shake until coated.

 - Best served warm, but absolutely delicious even after a few weeks!